Last Updated on November 29, 2022 by Editor

 Most exhibits are temporary, but Marcel Duchamp’s collection of optical illusion discs rotating on a turntable is a mesmerizing staple.

 Grab an “Art In Public Places” booklet, and take a stroll.
 You’ll find one of Robert Indiana’s LOVE sculptures near the pond right outside.
 And twenty other works of art around campus.
 It’s like a treasure hunt.
-Free, Open Tues-Fri.
-10-5, Sat and Sun.
-12-5.

-EAT: Tourterelle Restaurant, New Haven VT
+EAT: Tourterelle Restaurant – New Haven VT

-Just a few miles out of town, in farmland New Haven VT, this French restaurant is, by all accounts including mine, an exceptional place to dine, to celebrate an anniversary, and even to get married.
+Just a few miles out of town, in farmland New Haven VT, this French restaurant is, by all accounts including mine, an exceptional place to dine, celebrate an anniversary, and even get married.

 EAT: Locals Love